k3yavi/project-euler/wisdom/text.md

 2. Think like Bayesian !!!!
 3. He think on multiple projects parallely while I can concentrate on only one at a time. (idk which is better though).
 [UPDATE] Working on multiple projects helps connect the insights from one another.
 4. Think about the tineast detail why it could have happen.
 Imagination is the key!!!
+5. Be cautious of pre-mature conclusion, this biases your analysis, towards the already set conclusion (can be wrong).